A great script reader requires five elemental traits:

 But when a script reader reads a script, a good chunk of his credibility goes out the window as soon as that script reader deviates from being an objective analyst of that script, and leans more into being an angry, subjective movie reviewer.

 Filmmaking is an art, but it’s also a science.
 Don’t believe me?
-Ask Industrial Light and Magic how they transformed cinema with their technological breakthroughs.
+Ask Industrial Light and Magic.

 Or ask the head of any major studio why they’re putting more and more money into proven film franchises, instead of taking chances with new formulas and new filmmakers.